A flavivirus infection of the central nervous system characterised by a biphasic meningoencephalitis.

 Tick-borne encephalitis (TBE) is a flavivirus infection of the central nervous system, characterised by a biphasic meningoencephalitis.
 It is transmitted usually by hard ticks of the Ixodes genus.
 Disease onset is 4 to 28 days after a bite from an infected tick.
-TBE can also be acquired from consumption of raw (unpasteurised) milk or dairy products.
+TBE can also be acquired from consumption of raw (unpasteurised) dairy products.

 History and exam